Kansas City Chiefs vs. Pittsburgh Steelers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

-- At home this season, Kansas City is 6-2 overall and 3-5 against the spread.
+- At home this year, Kansas City is 6-2 overall and 3-5 against the spread.

-- The Chiefs have two wins ATS (2-1) as 8.5-point favorites or more at home.
+- The Chiefs have two wins ATS (2-1) as 8.5-point favorites or greater at home.

-- Kansas City has hit the over in three of eight home games this year.
+- This season, Kansas City has hit the over in three of eight games at home.

-- On the road, Pittsburgh is 2-4 overall and 3-3 against the spread.
+- Pittsburgh is 2-4 overall, and 3-3 against the spread, on the road.

-- In six away games this year, Pittsburgh has hit the over three times.
+- Pittsburgh has gone over the total in three of six away games this season.

 Powered by Data Skrive.